Strong spatial mixing for colorings on trees and its algorithmic applications: Introduction

 Rather than directly proving the main theorems,~\cref{sec:colorings-simple,sec:colorings-weighted,sec:antiferro-wsm} all instead prove intermediate results about \textit{contraction} of the Jacobian of a matrix associated to the distribution, the primary novelty in this work.
 Deriving strong (resp.\ weak) spatial mixing, spectral independence, and influence decay from such contraction-type results is relatively standard, and thus we leave the formal verification of the statements of~\cref{t:weak-ssm,t:strong-ssm,thm:wsm-potts} to~\cref{sec:condition}, articulating a black-box property called the \textit{Jacobian norm condition} that we show implies the aforementioned desired structural properties of an associated Gibbs distribution.
 Subsequently, we briefly conclude with some open questions in~\cref{sec:conclusion}.

-\textbf{Acknowledgements.} K.L. was supported by NSF-2022448.
+\textbf{Acknowledgements.} We thank Ferenc Bencs, Khallil Berrekkal, Guus Regts and Xiaoyu Chen, Xinyuan Zhang for pointing out errors in earlier versions of this paper.
+K.L. was supported by NSF-2022448.
 N.M. was supported by an Hertz Graduate Fellowship and the NSF GRFP.
 A.M. was supported by a Microsoft Trustworthy AI Grant, an ONR Grant and a David and Lucile Packard Fellowship.